anumi1999/Leetcode/README.md

 # Leetcode
 The repo is for my practice in leetcode.
 These solutions are accepted and can be used for review.
+Another coding questions are also there.